 Remember the plugs that clog your follicles are also made up of dead skin cells.
 We shed cells every day as part of the metabolic process and if exfoliation is not done, these dead skin cells accumulate as a layer on the surface of our skin, which doesn’t just clog our pores, but also cast a dull tone to our complexion.
-The layer of dead skin cells also prevent our skincare products from penetrating more deeply into our skin – think about how you’d be wasting all that investment!
+The layer of dead skin cells also prevents our skincare products from penetrating more deeply into our skin – think about how you’d be wasting all that investment!

 For healthy skin, exfoliate at least once a week, with more attention paid to your T-zone.
 Pick an exfoliant that’s suitable for your skin type: if you have dry or sensitive skin, it is better for you to go for something that’s gentle, and opt for a (gentle) chemical exfoliant (they are usually formulated with acids) instead of a physical one (those that scrubs your skin with gritty bits).